Masked Gradient-Based Causal Structure Learning: Further Details on Optimization with Augmented Lagrangian Method

-As shown by \citet{jang2017categorical}, the Gumbel-Softmax approach is effective for single sample gradient estimation, so we simply pick $B=1$ which is found to work well in our experiments.
-We pick $\gamma=0.25$, same as in NOTEARS and DAG-GNN, and initialize the Lagrange multiplier $\alpha$ to $0$, i.e., $\alpha^0=0$.
-We set the initial value of $\rho$ by $\rho^0=10^{-\left \lceil 0.3d \right \rceil}$ for $d$-node graphs.
-This is because we initialize the logits $U_{ij}$'s to be $0$ and consequently $h(U^0)$ would be very large with high probability for large graphs.
+As shown by \citet{jang2017categorical}, the Gumbel-Softmax approach is effective for single sample gradient estimation, so we simply pick $b=1$ which is found to work well in our experiments.
+We pick $\gamma=0.25$, same as in NOTEARS and DAG-GNN, and initialize the estimate of Lagrange multiplier $\alpha$ to $0$, i.e., $\alpha^0=0$.
+We set the initial value of $\rho$ by $\rho^0=10^{-\left \lceil 0.3d \right \rceil}$ for $d$-node graphs, with minor fine tuning.
+This is because we initialize the logits $U_{ji}$'s to be $0$ and consequently $s(U^0)$ would be very large with high probability for large graphs.
 Since both $\alpha$ and $\rho$ do not decrease during training, a large $\rho^0$ may make the optimization somewhat `omit' the score function and the resulting graph would be a DAG with high score.
 However, a small initial value $\rho^0$ would result in a long training time, so we choose larger $\beta$ for larger graphs to accelerate training.
-In particular, we find that $\beta=5$, $15$, and $300$ work well for graphs of $10$, $20$, and $50$ nodes, respectively.
-These choices are found on synthetic datasets with causal additive model and known true causal graphs (see Sec.~\ref{sec:hyperparameters} for further discussions).
+In particular, we find that $\beta=5$, $15$, $300$ and $8000$ work well for graphs with $10$, $20$, $50$ and $100$ nodes, respectively.
+These choices are found on synthetic datasets with causal additive model and known true causal graphs (see Appendix~\ref{sec:hyperparameters} for further discussions).
 For graphs with other sizes, a linear interpolation on the logarithm scale of the graph sizes can be used as the choice for $\beta$, and one may also consider fine tuning using some synthetic datasets with known true graphs.
-Finally, the $\ell_1$ penalty weight is chosen as $\lambda = 2 \times 10^{-3}$ to slightly control false discoveries.
+We use the Adam optimizer \citep{Kingma2014adam} with a learning rate of $3\times 10^{-2}$ and $1000$ training iterations to approximately solve the subproblem in Eq.~(\ref{eqn:al_2}).
+Note that for $100$-node graphs, we set the number of training iterations to $2500$ as it may take longer to converge on larger graphs.